isomerpages/moe-orchidparksec/_links/Prospective Students (DSA)/Performing Arts.md

 <br>- Conduct grade of at least ‘Very Good’ in his/her Primary 5 and Primary 6 school report
 <br>
 </p>
+<p>*Please indicate non-school-based activities and achievements when accessing the DSA-Sec Portal.</p>
 <p><b>Additional information:</b></p>

 <p><b>Applicants who do not have prior experience may also apply.
 The school will assess applicants based on the selection criteria, which may include assessing the potential of the applicants. </b></p>